xaslilac/weave/Readme.md

 ### Upcoming
 ### Remote debugging, monitoring instruments - v0.3 (Gooey)
 Improve the instruments greatly, to where they may actually be useful
-- Allow cross-app monitoring for control over access
+- Allow creation of an admin app with limited accessability to control your public production app
 - Encryption and login credentials
-- Ability to monitor an incoming request queue, measure performance
+- Request inspecting, performance metrics
 - REPL output syntax highlighting
-- Caching controls, configuration tweaks

-### Command Line Interface - v0.4 (Quiet Librarian)
-Use all the hooks from our web instruments to enable the same control locally, as well as the ability to have a 'headless' process.
-Continue using your console for running other commands without your server blocking the console process.
-- Finalized cluster implementation
-- Self updating
-  - Ability to quickly iterate on new features with incomplete code without needing to constantly restart the process or deal with crashes.
+- Control caching behavior and server configurations on the fly

-### File system chunking - v0.5 (Snacks)
+### File system chunking - v0.4 (Snacks)
 Stream larger files and enable partial downloads
 - Read large files in chunks rather than entirely at once to avoid eating memory.
 - Enable the ability to stream a video file from a certain time stamp, to resume a disrupted download at a later time, and to accept user uploads.

-### 100% test coverage - v0.7
+### 100% test coverage/passing - v0.5 (Comfy)
 All features should be 100% tested and passing
 - Run the tests on a local machine in a virtual environment
-- Test in a real world scenario by setting up a browser testing environment
+- Test in a real world scenario by setting up a browser based testing environment
 - Ensure that everything behaves properly in browsers across the board

-### HTTPS, HTTP/2, compression support - v0.8
+### HTTPS, HTTP/2, compression, production pre-caching and precompiling - v0.6 (Cozy)
-- Control HTTP and HTTPS from one app ✔
+- Control HTTP and HTTPS requests with the same code ✔
-  - Force HTTPS on certain subdirectories or the entire app ✔
+- Force HTTPS on apps ✔
 - HTTP/2 implementation
-  - Compression is necessary for this
+  - Compression is necessary for HTTP/2

-### Stability & fine tuned error/warning reporting - v0.9
-As we approach feature completeness and having a production ready product, fine tune the stability of the Weave to ensure that one request being mishandled or any third party code is never able to completely break the process. try, catch pairs on any calls to external resources, argument checking on all built in methods, and ensuring that any and all errors are incredibly tracable to make debugging quick and painless.
+- Read files from web directories into memory for fast response times
+  - Run files through engines and compress them in advance

-### Release - v1.0
+### Clusters - v0.7 (Orion)
-All desired features polished and in place for the world to see!
+- Finalized cluster implementation
+- Stability against crashes, multiple respawning threads provides safety and performace